 How to Grow Mushrooms at Home

-Growing mushrooms at home aren’t as hard as you may think.
+Growing mushrooms at home isn’t as hard as you may think.
 However, there are some things to keep in mind when growing mushrooms at home.
 Mushrooms are fungi and not plants, so they don’t require light as plants do.
 Instead, they need a dark space at or below 70 degrees Fahrenheit (21 degrees Celsius) with a humidity between 70% and 90%.

 In addition to those basics, you must decide on your preferred method, medium, and mushroom growing container.
 No matter which option you choose, hosting a sterile environment is paramount to your success.